How to choose a residential aged care facility

 What to expect on an aged care home tour

-When you take a tour of an aged care facility, expect to be introduced to staff members and some residents and be given the opportunity to ask them questions.
-You will be able to see what the rooms are like, and you can check out the dining room and the common areas.
-Your guide may also talk you through the schedule of activities and explain what happens in terms of doctor’s appointments, etc.
+When you take a tour of an aged care facility, expect to be introduced to staff members and residents.
+Be sure to ask them questions.
+You will be able to see what the rooms are like, and you can check out the dining room and the communal areas.
+Your guide should also talk you through the schedule of activities and explain what happens in terms of doctor’s appointments, etc.

 What are the best questions to ask when you visit an aged care home?